njpanderson/push/README.md

 > Push is a file transfer extension built with with the goal of being both easy to use and reliable.

+> **NOTE — Push is no longer being actively maintained — use this extension completely at your own risk.
+It is provided without any warranty or guarantees that it will not wipe your local or remote files, or upload your latest vampire fan fiction to a production server.**
+> See [this issue[(https://github.com/njpanderson/push/issues/120) for more information

 ## Contents

  - [Features](#features)